 A small, transparent mouse chamber for drug inhalation studies was designed for this study.
-The inhalation chamber consists in a cylindrical polymethylmethacrylate box with an expiratory gate, a floor area of 113 cm2 and a volume of 960 cm3; it was designed to accommodate a single non-restrained, conscious and spontaneously breathing mouse.
-A nebulizer with standardized aerodynamic properties (Sidestream, Medic-Aid, West Sussex, UK), driven by its own compressor (Portaneb, Medic-Aid), was connected to the top cover of the inhalation chamber.
-Nebulizer experiments were conducted using the nebulizer reservoir filled with 3 ml of nebulizer solutions.
+The inhalation chamber consists in a cylindrical polymethylmethacrylate box with an expiratory gate, a floor area of 113 cm2 and a volume of 960 cm3; it was designed to accommodate a single nonrestrained, conscious and spontaneously breathing mouse.
+A nebuliser with standardised aerodynamic properties (Sidestream; Medic-Aid, Bognor Regis, UK), driven by its own compressor (Portaneb; Medic-Aid), was connected to the top cover of the inhalation chamber.
+Nebuliser experiments were conducted with the reservoir filled with 3 mL of PDE5 inhibitor solution.
 Experiments were performed under dynamic conditions, the airflow being introduced continuously and vertically at the top of the chamber.
-Nebulizer exposure lasted for about 15 min.
-At the end of the exposure, the animals stayed in the chamber for 5 minutes and then returned to their cages until nasal potential difference (PD) measurements were performed.
+Nebuliser exposure lasted for $\sim\!15$ min.
+At the end of the exposure, the animals remained in the chamber for 5 min and then returned to their cages until nasal potential difference (PD) measurements were performed.

-Nasal potential difference measurements
+Nasal PD measurements

-A nasal PD, performed as previously described [7,13,14], was undertaken at different time points, as indicated, after a single nebulizer exposure containing PDE5 inhibitors.

-Transepithelial sodium conductance was evaluated by the PDmax, representing the most negative baseline value, and by the amiloride response, evaluated by the change in PDmax after perfusion with Ringer's saline solution containing 10-4 M amiloride.
+Nasal PD, measured as previously described [7, 13, 14], was undertaken at different time points, as indicated, after a single nebuliser exposure to PDE5 inhibitors.
+Transepithelial sodium conductance was evaluated by the most negative baseline value (PDmax) and the amiloride response, evaluated by the change in PDmax after perfusion with Ringer's saline solution containing 10-4 M amiloride.
 Chloride conductance (SumCl) was evaluated by nasal perfusions with a chloride-free solution of sodium gluconate containing amiloride, followed by addition of 10-5 M forskolin, an adenylate cyclase agonist.
 Forskolin response was evaluated by the fractional component of the global chloride transport, and corresponded to the changes after perfusion of the nasal mucosa with 10-5 M forskolin.
-To verify the proportion of respiratory ciliated tissue at the site of nasal PD measurement, the nasal mucosa of wild-type non-treated animals was excised at the end of NPD experiments and tissue was fixed in 4% buffered paraformaldehyde for histological studies.
-Sections processed at 5 μm thickness for light microscopy were stained with hematoxylin and eosin.
+To verify the proportion of respiratory ciliated tissue at the site of nasal PD measurement, the nasal mucosa of wildtype nontreated animals was excised at the end of nasal PD experiments and tissue was fixed in 4% buffered paraformaldehyde for histological studies.
+Sections processed at 5 μm thickness for light microscopy were stained with haematoxylin and eosin.